 Much of the collection is set in the farmlands of Virginia, but New Hampshire woodlands also make appearances in his narrative poems.
 The poet’s fascination with wildlife throughout “Moonshine Narratives” is lucid and breathes the joy and splendid wonder of the outdoors.
 “Baiting the Hook” is another essential piece of the collection that brings the outdoors to life.
 Similar to “Machete, Blackberry Bramble,” the piece from the “Half” section includes a playful interaction between man and animal.

-On top of mapping the boy’s journey through life in the rural settings of “Moonshine Narratives,” Hutchinson dabbles in several other societal and political issues as well.
+On top of mapping the boy’s journey through life in the rural settings of “Moonshine Narratives,” Hutchison dabbles in several other societal and political issues as well.
 For example, in “Bloodsicles” from the “Full” section, the narrator observes wildlife — which is celebrated throughout the collection — constricted by concrete.
 He writes,

 “My kids stare at the apparent delight